-Falls are a major cause of older people needing to be admitted to hospital and it can have a major impact on their confidence and future mobility.
-Older people frequently fracture their hips as part of the fall and may result in them losing their independence and needing to be cared for.
+Falls are a major cause of older people needing to be admitted to hospital.
+They can have a major impact on their confidence and future mobility.
+Older people frequently fracture their hips as part of the fall.
+They may result in them losing their independence and needing to be cared for.

 Older people are at a far greater risk of falling.